Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 ---
 title: Exposed proxies
 description: Goauld agent proxies
 weight: 2
 ---

-The agent exposes three proxies that allow interaction with the host’s network:
+The agent exposes three proxies that allow interaction with the host's network:
 - An HTTP proxy
 - An HTTP proxy that performs NTLM/Kerberos application-level authentication
 - A SOCKS proxy

 > [!NOTE]
-> Given that performing NTLM/Kerberos application-level authentication requires to intercept the traffic (MITM) to inject appropriate headers, this feature has been implemented in a dedicated proxy.
+> NTLM/Kerberos authentication requires intercepting traffic (MITM) to inject authentication headers.
+This is implemented in a dedicated proxy for isolation.

 ## HTTP proxy

 For each incoming request, the HTTP proxy determines whether an upstream proxy should be used and which one.

-By default, the HTTP proxy uses the same egress-proxy selection priority as the agent itself (see [agent/tunnels#egress-proxies]({{< ref "02-agent/01-tunnels" >}}#egress-proxies)), but this behavior can be overridden using:
+By default, it uses the same proxy selection priority as the agent (see [agent/tunnels#egress-proxies]({{< ref "02-agent/01-tunnels" >}}#egress-proxies)).
+This behavior can be customized using:

 ### Flags